kennymorgan1/iReporter/README.md

 ### Running the test
 ```
-All Api endpoints are tested using postman
+All Api endpoints are tested using postman or Heroku
 ```

 ### Test breakdown